Mohamadreza76211/e-commerce-test/README.md

 The project is organized into multiple components:

 App.js: The main entry point that renders the ProductList component.
-ProductList.js: Manages the state of products, handles filtering, sorting, pagination, and rendering the ProductCard components.
+ProductList.js: Manages the state of products, handles filtering, sorting, pagination, and rendering ProductCard components.
 ProductCard.js: Displays individual product information, including image, title, and price.
 FilterSort.js: Provides a search bar and sorting options to filter and sort the products.
 Loader.js: A loading indicator displayed while data is being fetched.